SumoLogic/sumologic-documentation/docs/dashboards/share-dashboard-outside-org.md

 1. Select the **Enable** check box for **Share Dashboards Outside of the Organization**.
 1. The policy is changed.
 It can take up to 5 minutes for the policy to go into effect.

-## Step 2.
-Verify your role allows external sharing
+## Verify your role allows external sharing

 You must have specific role capabilities to share a dashboard with external users:

-* The **Share Dashboards outside of Organization** capability is required to share dashboards with users who do not have a Sumo account.
-* The **Share Dashboards with the Allowlist** capability is required to share dashboards with users on the allowlist.
+* **Share Dashboards with the Allowlist.** Share dashboards with users on the allowlist.
-* The **Share Dashboards with the World** capability is required to share dashboards with external user users.
+* The **Share Dashboards with the World.** Share dashboards with external user users.

 If you do not already have a role that grants you the required capability, an Admin user can assign you one, as described on [Assign Roles to Users](docs/manage/users-and-roles/roles/add-remove-users-role.md) , or create a new one as necessary, as described on [Create a New Role](docs/manage/users-and-roles/roles/create-manage-roles.md).

-## Step 3.
-Add external users to service allowlist
+## Add external users to service allowlist

 If you want to share dashboards with specific external users, rather than the world, the service allowlist must be enabled, and you must provide the list of IPs or CIDRs that will be able to view dashboards without logging in.
 For instructions, see [Enable Dashboard Allowlist](docs/manage/security/create-allowlist-ip-cidr-addresses.md).